 - Visual Merchandiser

-In short, here is a list of the top 10 skills a sales representative may require in his or her job:
+In short, here is a list of the top 10 skills a sales representative may need in his or her job:

 - Good verbal communication skills